Unofficial consolidated trade marks legislation

 Trade Marks (Madrid Protocol) Regulations, 2001 (SI No 346 of 2001)

-Nice Agreement concerning the International classification of goods and services for the purposes of the registration of marks
+Nice Agreement concerning the international classification of goods and services for the purposes of the registration of marks

 The Nice Agreement establishes a classification of goods and services for the purposes of registering trade marks and service marks (the Nice Classification).
 The trade mark offices of Contracting States must indicate, in official documents and publications in connection with each registration, the numbers of the classes of the Classification to which the goods or services for which the mark is registered belong.